manuati/api-automation-training-java/README-StoreService.md

 ---

-### **Milestone 4: Verify the booking was created**
+### **Milestone 4: Verify the order was created**

-<font color="RED">REVISAR LA NOTA Y EL PUNTO CUATRO.
-CREO QUE NO APLICAN PARA EL ENDPOINT DE BOOKING DE LA MISMA FORMA QUE PARA EL DE PETSTORE</font>
-**Objective**: Make a request to the get booking endpoint to verify the booking was actually created.
+**Objective**: Make a request to the get order endpoint to verify the order was actually created.

 Note: when testing a POST endpoint you normally don't send the ID (it is generated automatically and returned to you in the response), but you might have noticed that this endpoint allows you to do that, and the order gets actually created with the ID you sent.
+But in case you didn't already notice, if you didn't provide the ID in the Create Order endpoint, it does not actually create an order (all the data is mocked).
+For this reason, if you did that and only asserted against the response, your positive tests should have passed.
+This is why is so important to verify the resources were actually created.

 1. For your positive tests, after the response assertions, obtain the created order ID from the response
 2. Make a request to the `GET /store/order/{orderId}` endpoint with the order ID